john-judge/FiercelyIndependent/README.md

 # "Fiercely Independent": The Game

-Website hosted with pythonanywhere.com [here (under development)](http://jjudge.pythonanywhere.com/)
+Website hosted with pythonanywhere.com [here](http://jjudge.pythonanywhere.com/)

 The goal of this web app game is to provide a discovery-based, fun, visual introduction to the complexity of NP-complete problems.
 The user is asked to manually find a largest independent set in a randomly-generated, unweighted, undirected graph.
 The puzzles will become increasingly large and edge-dense, familiarizing the user with a visual, thoughtful understanding of the independent set decision problem.